Lokesh-dev-mean/juspay-dashboard/README.md

 - **Chart responsiveness**: Managing grid, label spacing, and bar widths to avoid overlap across breakpoints.
 - **Map projection sizing**: Tuning `react-simple-maps` projection and scale for a compact, legible sparkline-style map.

-## Improvements made

-- Extracted chart configuration and theme colors into `constant/ecommerce.constant.ts` for reuse.
-- Added `MetricCard` and a canvas-based `DonutChart` component for performance and design parity.
-- Normalized layout spacing and typography via `theme/` and page-level style objects.

-## Future enhancements

-- Replace mock data with real APIs and add data loading states.
-- Add tests (React Testing Library + Vitest) and CI lint/build checks.
-- Add i18n and number/date localization.
-- Improve accessibility audits (ARIA, contrast) and keyboard navigation.

-## License

-This project is provided for the Juspay assignment.
-Use as reference unless otherwise specified.